kanaria69/Mainecoco/README.md

-## My dentist is the best, he even has a little plaque!
+## Why did the barber win the race?
+He took a short cut.